JASON NAKHLA

 My beautiful and lovely wife Angeline was so proud of me, that I felt like the happiest man on earth.
 Since 2014, I have gone on to win several Victorian titles – both for IFBB, ANB, ICN & WFF.
 In 2019 competed in my first Arnold Classic...
 I still train with pain and restricted, but I always do what I can on the day.

-I also forgot to mention I’m a full-time carer for both my parents who have too many physical and mental problems to mention, which is often stressful for me.
+I also forgot to mention I’m a full-time career for both my parents who have too many physical and mental problems to mention, which is often stressful for me.
 It’s not easy trying to balance my parents, work and training for a competition, but at the end of the day we have to do what we have to do.

 In my (spare time) I love training, martial arts, go-karting, Racing simulator, drumming and getting together with friends and family."